GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/object/reference.md

 **Behavior activated**
 Check if the behavior is activated for the object.

+**Boolean variable**
+Compare the boolean value of an object variable.

 **Bounding box bottom position**
 Compare the bounding box (the area encapsulating the object) bottom position.